-The coronavirus outbreak has changed the NHS and social care, ushering in rapid transformation at a time of immense pressure and personal and professional challenge.
+The coronavirus outbreak has changed the NHS and social care, precipitating rapid transformation at a time of immense challenge.

-Over the past few weeks, one message from leaders and clinicians across the UK has been clear: we must build on the progress made to chart a new course.
+Over the past six months, one message from leaders and clinicians across the UK has been clear: we must build on the progress made to chart a new course.

-NHS Reset is a new NHS Confederation campaign to contribute to the public debate on what the health and care system should look like in the aftermath of the COVID-19 pandemic.
+NHS Reset is an NHS Confederation campaign to shape what the health and care system should look like in the aftermath of the COVID-19 pandemic.

-Galvanising members from across the NHS Confederation and wider partners in health and social care, it aims to recognise the sacrifices and achievements of the COVID period, rebuild local systems and reset the way we plan, commission and deliver health and care.
+Galvanising members from across the NHS Confederation and wider partners in health and social care, it aims to:

 - recognise both the sacrifice and achievements of the health and care sector’s response to COVID-19, including the major innovations that have been delivered at pace